Farama-Foundation/Minigrid/README.md

 - Python 3
 - OpenAI Gym
 - NumPy
-- PyQT 5 for graphics
+- PyQT 5 for graphical output

 This environment has been built at the [MILA](https://mila.quebec/en/) as part of the [Baby AI Game](https://github.com/maximecb/baby-ai-game) project.